 I’m completely smitten with this sauerkraut sandwich.
 I mean, shall I say, obsessed?

-It was at The Greenbank Pantry where I discovered the holy grail of a Vegetarian Reuben Sandwich on a cold rainy day on my way down to the Bayview Farmers Market.
+It was at The Greenbank Pantry, Whidbey Island where I discovered the holy grail of a Vegetarian Reuben Sandwich on a cold rainy day on the way down to the Farmers Market.
 It’s like remembering your first kiss, or first car.
 This sauerkraut sandwich is everything I want it to be!
-Full of flavor, slightly sweet, tangy, packed with crunchy yet tender veggies and a sauce that sent me over the moon!
 A triumph.

 In a small bowl, whisk all the ingredients together.
 It lasts a long time in the fridge, so you can have it on the ready when your sandwich cravings call.
 Here’s what you’ll need: